 There are many aspects of preschool classrooms that influence the quality of young children's early learning experiences.
-In the context of PBC and the Step Up AT - Improving Literacy Through Technology Project, coaches and teachers will focus their coaching sessions on the teaching practices shown in the center of Figure 1 on page 1 and listed below in Table 1.
+In the context of PBC and the Step Up AT program, coaches and teachers will focus their coaching sessions on the teaching practices shown in the center of Figure 1 on page 1 and listed below in Table 1.
 Teaching practices are the actions or behaviors teachers use to interact with and provide instruction to young children in the classroom.
-The teaching practices are evidence-based (DEC 2014; Dunst et al., 2012; Soukakou 2016), when implemented with fidelity these practices can lead to improved child outcomes.
+The teaching practices are evidence-based (DEC 2014; Dunst et al., 2012; Soukakou 2016), and when implemented with fidelity, these practices can lead to improved child outcomes.
 When you learn to implement PBC as described in this manual, you will play an important role in building teachers' confidence and competence to use the teaching practices with fidelity in their classroom.

 TABLE 1.
-Step Up AT - Improving Literacy Through Technology - Teaching Practices
+Step Up AT - Teaching Practices

-1. The teacher, in collaboration with support staff, conducts a functional assessment to select AT by recording information about the strengths, needs, and motivations of individual children in early literacy activities.
-2. Teacher and support staff arrange the environment (e.g., placing materials within reach, positioning child toward AT, using adapted materials) and consistently support each child who has difficulty using materials/equipment while encouraging child participation and independence in early literacy activities and routines.
-3. Positive behavior supports (PBS), including visual supports, are used to increase desired behaviors and adults monitor children's responses to PBS and adjust the type, level of intensity, and duration of support as-needed.
-4. Teacher and support staff facilitate each child's communication throughout the day by incorporating augmentative and alternative communication (AAC) supports.
-5. Props, adapted books, visual supports, e Books, and/or other materials are used during shared reading to increase children's participation, language, and comprehension.
-6. The teacher and support staff adapt the environment, learning activities, and/or access to toys to support the participation of children with vision and/or hearing impairments.
-7. Adapted writing tools, switches, writing apps, and/or other materials are used during pre-writing, writing, and drawing activities to increase participation in large group, small group, and one-to-one instruction.
-8. Adults provide individualized switch access and AT supports to encourage child participation in classroom activities.
+1. Conduct functional assessment to select AT using the strengths, needs, and motivations of individual children in early literacy activities.
+2. Arrange the environment and supporting each child who has difficulty using materials while encouraging participation and independence in early literacy activities and routines.
+3. Implement positive behavior supports (PBS), including visual supports, to increase desired behaviors.
+4. Facilitate communication throughout the day by incorporating augmentative and alternative communication (AAC) supports.
+5. Use props, adapted books, visual supports, eBooks, and/or other materials during shared reading to increase participation, language, and comprehension.
+6. Adapt the environment, learning activities, and/or access to toys to support the participation of children with vision and/or hearing impairments.
+7. Use adapted writing tools, switches, writing apps, and/or other materials during writing and drawing activities to increase participation in large group, small group, and one-to-one instruction.
+8. Provide individualized switch access and supports to encourage child participation in classroom activities.